- ABOUT US

 - CONTACT US

-In the 13th century it was the kitchen garden for Westminster Abbey, by 1600, Covent Garden had become a bustling fruit and vegetable market serving the many aspects of London life.
+In the 13th century, today's modern, vast expanse of tourists and shops, was the humble kitchen garden for Westminster Abbey.
+By 1600, Covent Garden had become a bustling fruit and vegetable market serving the many aspects of London life.

-The present market buildings date back to 1830 with buildings by Renaissance architect Inigo Jones and include the renowned Floral hall which is now part of the Royal Opera House.
+The present market buildings date back to 1830 with buildings created by Renaissance architect Inigo Jones - they include the renowned Floral Hall (now part of the Royal Opera House).
 The area of Covent Garden itself is bounded by Kingsway, The Strand, Charing Cross Road and Shaftsbury Avenue, and is busy with every aspect of trade, commerce and industry.

-The area breathes creativity for artists, designers, and performers, it is a breeding ground for new ideas, and at the same time filled with ancient skills and craftspeople.
+Since the area breathes creativity for artists, designers, and performers, andis known as being a breeding ground for new ideas, we are thrilled to be at the heart of it all in WC2.